syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 worker-cluster      1h
 ```

 Similar to when you registered the worker cluster, you should also see a `kratix-worker-system` namespace, indicating that Flux is correctly configured.
-Verify:
+Verify with:

 ```bash
 kubectl --context $PLATFORM get namespaces --watch